 APR is the best indicator of how much you’ll pay throughout the life of the loan.
 This is possibly the most important thing to consider when shopping for a loan.
 APR stands for annual percentage rate, and it’s the total amount of interest and fees you would pay if the loan were to last one year.
 The APR takes into account all the additional fees and charges that the lender adds onto the loan, as well as the interest rate.

-There are a number of different types of fees for financial products.
+There are a number of different types of fees for financial products, whether those products be tractor financing for bad credit or more traditional installment loans.
 They may be called origination fees, application fees, service fees, prepayment penalties, processing fees, and more.
-But the thing they all have in common is that they are finance charges.
-Your best bet for getting a good deal is to make sure the lender tells you the “total finance charges” and the APR.
-Then you can compare these fees with other lenders and choose the one that works best for you.
+But the thing they all have in common is that they are personal finance charges.
+CreditNinja encourages all consumers to make sure the lender tells you the “total finance charges” and APR before committing to any type of financial product.
+Then you can compare fees and deals with other lenders and choose the one that works best for you.